psychemedia/storytelling-notes/three_nails.md

 https://archive.org/details/welshgypsieschil0000jarm/page/11/mode/1up?q=crucifixion
-The Welsh gypsies : children of Abram Wood by Jarman, Eldra
+The Welsh gypsies: children of Abram Wood by Jarman, Eldra
 Publication date 1998
 One legend associates the Gypsies with the Crucifixion.
 It tells of two Roman soldiers who were provided with money and instructed to buy four strong nails.
 They spent half of the money, however, drinking in a tavern and it was late afternoon before they remembered the mission on which they had been sent.
 They hurried along to an old Jewish blacksmith who refused to make the nails when he heard of the use to which they were to be put.
 Angered, the soldiers stabbed and killed him.
 They then sought out another blacksmith who told them that for the money he could only forge four small nails.
 The soldiers frightened him by setting his beard alight and he set to work.
 As he was working one of the soldiers said to him: 'Make them good and strong, Jew; for at dawn we crucify Yeshua ben Miriam.'
 Hearing the name the Jew hesitated and ceased his work.
 The voice of the man whom the soldiers had killed came faintly to his ears: 'Aria, do not make the nails.
 They are for one of our own people, an innocent man.'
 The smith refused to continue with his work and was put to death.
 Thereupon, on leaving the city, the soldiers came upon a Gypsy who had set up an anvil by his tent and ordered him to forge the nails.
 He pocketed the money offered him and made three nails without delay.
 While he was working on the fourth nail, however, one of the soldiers told him that the nails would be used the following morning to crucify Jesus.
 The soldier had hardly finished speaking when the trembling voices of the blacksmiths who had been killed were heard pleading with the Gypsy not to make the nails.
 The frightened soldiers ran away but the Gypsy proceeded to finish the fourth nail, and then waited for it to grow cold.
 This did not happen, for the nail remained as red-hot as if it were still being held in the furnace.
 Water poured over it had no effect and it continued to glow, illuminating a wide stretch of the desert.
 The terrified Gypsy packed his tent on his donkey and fled.
 After travelling some distance he pitched the tent between two high sand-dunes, but there at his feet he saw the glowing nail as he had left it at the gates of Jerusalem.
 Throughout the night he poured water and sand upon it, but in vain.
 Crazed with fear, the Gypsy again packed his belongings and fled further into the desert, arriving presently at an Arab village.
 However, the nail had followed him.
 An Arab approached him and asked him to repair the iron hoop of a wheel.
 Quickly the Gypsy used the glowing nail to do this, and then watched the Arab driving away with it.
 He now believed that he was rid of the nail but some time later, in Damascus, a man brought him the hilt of a sword for repair.
 There, within the hilt, was the glowing nail.
 The Gypsy again packed and fled, but the nail always appeared within the tents of his descendants.
 Thus the Gypsies were condemned to perpetual wandering.
 Jesus was crucified with three nails, one of which was used to pierce his two feet drawn together.
 The fourth nail wanders from one end of the earth to the other, in pursuit of the people whose forefather had forged the other three.